The mod-$p$ homology of the classifying spaces of certain gauge groups: The mod- homology of when is -regular

-By~\cite{CLM} there is an isomorphism of Hopf algebras
+By \cite{CLM} there is an isomorphism of Hopf algebras

+such that $|a_i|=|b_i|=i$.
 Here, the generators are primitive and many are related by the action of the dual Steenrod algebra.
-Selick~\cite{S} determined $M\hlgy{\Omega^{3} S^{2n+1}}$ in full, we record only the subset of elements of odd degree.
+Selick \cite{S} determined $MH_*(\Omega^{3} S^{2n+1})$ in full, we record only the subset of elements of odd degree.